Evert Lundquist: Concern with perceptions of his work and style

 In reading the extensive notes that Lundquist left, Frederick Liew had the perception that Lundquist may have actually restricted the deeper understanding of his work.
 Lundquist was the artwork's creator, and given this, his words had been presented and often received as absolutes.
 Liew felt that Lundquist's great efforts to define not only his work but his personal life (which was not described entirely factually) served to conceal rather than reveal his works and his life.
 Ulf Linde wrote the preface of the second edition of Lundquist's autobiography.
 This edition, which was published after the artist's death, may have given Linde a freer hand in writing his own perceptions about Lundquist.
 Linde writes that what Lundquist says in the book is true.
-He assures readers that Lundquist was as he claimed to be —- as far as his claims went.
+He assures readers that Lundquist was as he claimed to be – as far as his claims went.
 However, Linde seemingly opens the door to speculation that some truth(s) had indeed been excluded from the narrative.
 Linde writes, "but[...] would he really have painted the way he did if he were the person he recalled in his memoirs?"

 Despite the eleven full volumes of notes and critiques he created, he continued to assert no intent to study his art.
 Within the volumes of notes left by Lundquist, there is a copy of Gustav von Platen's 1945 critique.
 Lundquist has underlined Platen's words, "for being self-involved to the point of narcissism".
 He has duly attached his own addendum to the critique in which he declares himself innocent of "any attempt at pursuing a detailed study of my art".

 Desire to craft public persona

 While Lundquist was concerned with clarifying and crafting the perception of his art by annotation, he was also carefully creating a public persona that was not congruent with the actualities of his life.
 Art critic and cultural commentator Björn Widegren premised that Lundquist felt if he could keep his demons locked in the basement, "in some way they would remain silent."
 Lundquist, by creating his public narrative, had effectively tried to lock his demons away from sight.
 At best, the experiment was only successful in creating a publicly recognized image.
 Jan Gottfarb, of the Lundquist Trust, believed that Lundquist also used his identification with the bourgeois as a type of armor in an attempt to keep "him from derailing emotionally."
 Björn Widegren had written an article about Lundquist and shortly after received a letter from the artist Roll Sörensen.
-Sörensen had known Lundquist well in 1950s and 60s.
+Sörensen had known Lundquist well in the 1950s and 60s.
 He wrote that Lundquist could be a man of some extremes.
 Whether it was his appetite (Lundquist had once ordered a forty egg omelet, perhaps, in an attempt at bravado to impress his future wife Ebba.), his sadness, his drink or his joy, he seemed to have more than others.
-Humorously, Sörensen noted that by using so much impasto, Lundquist even made his canvases ‘weigh" more than other artist's.
+Humorously, Sörensen noted that by using so much impasto, Lundquist even made his canvases 'weigh" more than other artist's.